prettier/prettier-eslint/README.md

 #### logLevel (?Enum: ['trace', 'debug', 'info', 'warn', 'error', 'silent'])

 `prettier-eslint` does quite a bit of logging if you want it to.
-Pass this to set the amount of logs you want to see.
+Pass this to set the number of logs you want to see.
 Default is `process.env.LOG_LEVEL || 'warn'`.

 #### eslintPath (?String)